Iran men's national volleyball team

+As of 11 September 2022, Team Melli is considered as the First team in Asia, as it ranks 7th in the FIVB World Rankings.The national team won the Asian Volleyball Championship four times : in 2011 Tehran, 2013 Dubai, 2019 Tehran and 2021 Chiba & FunabashiIn its appearance in the competition since joining the 2013 World League, Iran has been a dominant force in Group 1.
 Iran has also competed in the World Championship four times, with their best result obtained in 2014 Poland where they ended up in 6th place.
 In those games Iran qualified from the first and second rounds with, respectively, four and five wins; their only defeat was against France.